rolandjansky/athena/Generators/PowhegControl/doc/process_specific/yj.md

 The enhancement of photon radiation is described on page 137 and following of [the PhD thesis of Florian König](https://www.uni-muenster.de/imperia/md/content/physik_tp/theses/klasen/koenig_phd.pdf).

+Note: for technical reasons in the PowhegControl implementation, you _have_ to set `enhanceradfac` to a positive value, i.e. enable it!
+If you do not want to actually enhance photon radiation set it to `1` (rather than completely disabling the functionality by setting it to `-1`).

 ### `bornsuppfact`